 Garth Snow made 15 saves in the win, and also added an assist on Hawerchuk's first period power play goal.

-Recchi was in on the first five Flyers tallies, scoring once and assisting on the other four.
+Recchi was in on the first five Flyers tallies, -- scoring once and assisting on the other four -- to tie the club record for most points in a postseason game.

-2010: Simon Gagne made an early return from injury just in time to score the game-winning goal at 14:40 of overtime, giving the Flyers a 5-4 and fending off elimination and a Boston Bruins sweep in Game 4 of the Eastern Conference Quarterfinal series.
+2010 -- Simon Gagne made an early return from injury just in time to score the game-winning goal at 14:40 of overtime, giving the Flyers a 5-4 victory and fending off elimination and a Boston Bruins sweep in Game 4 of their Eastern Conference Quarterfinal series.

 Things looked good for the Flyers as the midway point of regulation approached.
-Danny Briere, Chris Pronger, and Claude Giroux each scored goals to erase a 1-0 deficit after former-Flyer Mark Recchi had opened the scoring late in the first.
-But Michael Ryder scored shortly thereafter, and Milan Lucic tied it up early in the third period.
+Daniel Briere, Chris Pronger, and Claude Giroux each scored goals to erase a 1-0 deficit after former-Flyer Mark Recchi had opened the scoring late in the first, but Michael Ryder scored shortly thereafter, and Milan Lucic tied it up early in the third period to leave the club's postseason teetering on the brink of extinction.

-Ville Leino deflected a Chris Pronger shot past Tuukka Rask with 5:40 left in regulation, and it appeared as if Philly had forced a Game 5.
-But Recchi beat Brian Boucher for his second of the contest with 31.5 seconds remaining to send the game to extra time.
+Ville Leino deflected a Pronger shot past Tuukka Rask with 5:40 left in regulation and it appeared as if Philly would indeed be forcing a Game 5, but Recchi beat Brian Boucher for his second of the contest with just 31.5 seconds remaining to send the game into overtime.

-Matt Carle, who ended up with four assists on the evening, keyed the game-winning goal with a gorgeous feed to Gagne that he redirected past Rask to extend the series for at least another game.
+Matt Carle -- who finished the evening with four assists -- keyed the game-winning goal with a gorgeous feed that Gagne -- skating in his only shift of the overtime after experiencing cramping late in regulation -- redirected past Rask on the Flyers' seventh shot of overtime to extend the series for at least one more game.